-The Asian Studies Program encourages students interested in the study of Asia, its history, its languages, its politics, and its culture to become Fellows.
+The Department of Asian Studies encourages students interested in the study of Asia, its history, its languages, its politics, and its culture to become Fellows.
 In upper-level courses and tutorials with a faculty advisor, Fellows create a personalized and challenging course of study.
 We invite superior students with a GPA of 3.4 or higher to apply for the Paterno Liberal Arts Undergraduate Fellows Program in Asian Studies, Chinese, or Japanese.
 While there are no special requirements to become a Paterno Fellow in Asian Studies, students must meet the below requirements once in the program.

 Advisor: Although an undergraduate advisor can help initiate the Fellows Program in Asian Studies, a Fellow must find a Faculty Advisor who can help direct all aspects of the Fellow’s program in the specialty of interest.
 Hence, the Advisor should be chosen as soon as possible.
 The Advisor provides the critical support and advice necessary to realize the intent of the Fellows program.

 Advisor/Fellow Meetings: It is expected that upper-division Fellows meet regularly with the faculty advisor, at least once a month, to assess their progress.